clavisound/feather-LoRa32u4-sketches/README.md

 5. Respect to TTN limits (30 seconds per day)
 6. Randomness to vary transmissions (to avoid colissions with other static nodes)
 7. Info / DEBUG via LED
+8. Hopefully, more to come!

 Debug options:
 1. Debugging via Serial (I hope you will not need this)
-2. PHONEY mode. (for debugging - no transmission.
+2. PHONEY mode (for debugging - no transmission.
 Emulates some transmission time)
 3. INDOOR mode (more debugging help)

 ## You need in both